qaisjp/comm2-report/chapters/99/60-conclusion.md

 We achieved some of the project goals by creating a secure web application that allows users to share, discover and download resources.

-We made the web application more efficient, be built using better infrastructure, and take into account secure practices.
+We made the web application be more efficient, be built using better infrastructure, and take into account secure practices.
 It is also much easier for contributors to develop with.